pojenchen/pojenchen.github.io/_pages/about.md

 Currently, I'm finalising my master thesis while pursuing a PhD degree in Security and Crypto.

 I obtained my bachelor’s degree in Electrical Engineering at National Taiwan University.
 During the undergraduate, I worked with [Tsung-Te Liu](http://www.ee.ntu.edu.tw/profile2.php?id=1020909) on the elliptic curve cryptographic processor.
+The result is presented in TCAS-II, 2020.

 My research goal is to provide flexible and cost-efficient solutions from the viewpoint of architecture.
 Recently I have worked on implementing the public-key generator for [post-quantum cryptography](https://csrc.nist.gov/projects/post-quantum-cryptography/round-3-submissions), that is, cryptosystems deployed in classical computers conjectured to be secure against attacks from large-scale quantum computers.